GSA/digitalgov.gov/content/news/2021/07/2021-07-08-gsa-launches-new-innovation-adoption-community-of-practice.md

   2. Improving Government Services Delivery
   3. Solving Complex Problems
   4. Working with Innovators
-* We designed four innovation archetypes to understand the behaviors and needs of innovators in government.
+* We designed four innovation archetypes to understand the behaviors and needs of innovators in government:
   * Doers
   * Dreamers
   * Champions